 Cost of Labor

-The difference in a company's quoted price is generally more dependant on it's labor costs than material costs.
-There is a large range in labor costs from one company to another based on it's structure and ability.
-Labor prices also vary from state to state and city to city.
-Prices for labor only of both hanging and taping drywall can range from 45 cents per square foot to 100 cents per square foot.
-You should expect to pay more in labor for rooms with high ceilings, tricky angles, or decorative soffits.
-Don't expect to get these square footage rates for a one room job or small remodel.
-Most Contractors will not provide a quote based on their standard footage rates unless the job is more than seventy-five sheets.
-The example above of a 15' x 15' room, requiring only 16 or 17 sheets of drywall, would not receive the square footage quote unless it is part of a house with three or four rooms this size.Top
+Don't expect to get the same square footage rates for a one-room job or a small remodel.
+Most Contractors will not provide quotes based on their standard footage rates unless the job is more than 75 sheets.
+The example above of a 15' x 15' room, requiring only 16 or 17 sheets of drywall, would not receive the square footage quote unless it is part of a house with three or four rooms this size.Top of Page

 How to estimate small drywall jobs?